adamanees95/DE1SQL-1/Term DE1/README.md

 ORDER BY property_type;
 ~~~~

-### Materialized View with Event
-Hosts with host rating score less than 50
+Hosts with host rating score less than 65 and reviews >= 3

 ~~~~
 DROP VIEW IF EXISTS host_rating_warning;